Why Classical Languages?

 AP Credit: A score of 4 or 5 gives the student credit for a Latin course taken (LATIN 25 Introduction to Literature).
 LATIN 25 will count toward the University requirement for 34 courses necessary for graduation, but it will not count toward the University language requirement, or for the Classical Studies or Classical Languages major.

-Students are encouraged to aim high and enroll in a Latin course beyond their placement, especially if they score near the upper limits; if they find this level of Latin too challenging before the end of the drop-add period they will be allowed to drop back one level with no penalty.
-However, students should note that LATIN 203 and 204 are only offered once per academic year--typically in the fall and spring respectively--and plan accordingly.
+Students should ask the DUS for advice on any remaining placement questions.
+If they find their placement level too challenging before the end of the drop-add period, they will be allowed to drop back one level with no penalty.
+However, students should note that Latin 203 and 204 may be offered only once per academic year--typically in the fall and spring respectively--and plan accordingly.

 Introductory language sequences in Latin are offered in the fall semesters only.
 Courses with an FL curriculum code meet Duke's language requirement for graduation.